Opportunity overview

 Eligibility requirements for students

-- Be a full-time Year 11 or Year 12 student at a Queensland high school (state or non-state).
+- Be a full-time Year 11 or Year 12 student, either enrolled at a Queensland high school (state or non-state) or registered for home schooling through Queensland Home Education.

 - Study Italian language as part of their schooling and intend to continue with the study and use of Italian language.